-This issue of Nature Notes is a reprint, with minor alterations of the successful Vol.12 No: 6 issue.
-In its original form, the research was carried out by the 1975 Committee with
+This issue of Nature Notes is a reprint, of the successful Vol. 15, No. 4 issue.

+The original issue was researched by the 1975 Committee with Keith Dyer as editor.

-Mr. Keith Dyer as editor.
-We trust that you will benefit from this Special Special Edition on the Grampians and most of all, hope you use this magazine as your tourist guide.
-The Committee would welcome any information that could up date the articles in any future reprint.
+We trust that you will benefit from this Special Edition on the Grampians and most of all, hope you use this magazine as your tourist guide.
+The Committee would welcome any information that could up-date the articles in any future reprint.

-I wish to acknowledge the generosity of the publisher of the book: Algona Guides (P.O.Box 52, MONTROSE.
-3765.) for allowing us to reprint the maps in the centre-fold and for the photograph on our cover this month-Halls Gap from the Wonderland Range.
+I wish to acknowledge the generosity of the publisher of the book: "Algona Guides" (P.O.Box 52, MONTROSE, 3765) for allowing us to reprint the maps in the centre-fold and for the photograph on our cover this month-Halls Gap from the Wonderland Range.